 After a few classes, we would expect you to acquire a white karate gi (karate suit).
-These can be purchased at a reasonable price (from about 25 euro) either online or in some local sports shops.
+These can be purchased at a reasonable price (from about 20 euro) either online or in some local sports shops.
 Other optional equipment is a gum shield and sparring mitts.
 We can also order equipment for you from a Dublin supplier at discounted rates.

 Who runs the classes?

 The classes in Killorglin are run by Marc Dourieu who held a first dan in Shotokan before taking up Shorin-ryu while he was staying in France in 2014/2015.